What is tallow?

 There.
 I said it.

 Stay with me....

 OK so it's beef fat that is "purified" aka rendered which is the process of heating the fat at a low temperature for a long time.
 Similar to cold pressing, by treating the fat at a low temperature without boiling it, the beneficial properties of the fat remain intact.
-Our tallow is dry-rendered as opposed to wet-rendered, which means that there is no water used in the rendering process.
-Dry-rendering is by far the best purification method as nothing is introduced to the product in the process.

 As the tallow is rendered, it melts into a beautiful golden liquid that is solid, stable and creamy white at room temperature.